• September 27, 2017

 Now, imagine the following scenario.
 A business has a fire alarm system installed, in accordance with regulatory requirements.
 They carry out the weekly tests and they also have a maintenance contract in place to ensure the fire alarm stays in perfect working order.
 All this is at cost to the business.
 However, there is no fire alarm monitoring and they close the building at the end of each working day for the night, or the weekend, or even longer in the case of festive holidays.

-Fire alarm monitoring connects your automatic fire detection system to an alarm receiving centre.
+Fire alarm monitoring connects your automatic fire detection system to an Alarm Receiving Centre (ARC).
 This enables them to call the emergency services within seconds of the activation of a heat or smoke detector.
+Modern ARCs utilise sophisticated technologies like IP and GPRS signalling to ensure a connection is maintained even if traditional phone lines are compromised, providing an enhanced level of system redundancy that traditional bell-only alarms simply cannot offer.

 If you would like to discuss fire alarm monitoring or receive a no obligation quotation, please contact one of our Fire & Security Consultants on 0330 094 7404.